2. Work out your gain

 When you know your gain you need to work out if you need to report and pay Capital Gains Tax.

-- you sold all your shares in one company at the same time
+- sold at the same time

 Reporting a loss